vortex-logger/vortex-logger/docs/transports.md

 ### TypeScript compatibility

-Bingo provides basic support for transports written in TypeScript.
+pino provides basic support for transports written in TypeScript.

 Ideally, they should be transpiled to ensure maximum compatibility, but sometimes you might want to use tools such as TS-Node, to execute your TypeScript